• Home

 Now pour your tomato sauce into a big measuring cup or bowl and start assembling your lasagna.

-A layer of sauce, a few no-boil lasagna noodles (they work!
-I promise!), some of the ricotta mixture and a handful of baby spinach leaves.
+A layer of sauce, a few no-boil lasagna noodles, some of the ricotta mixture and a handful of baby spinach leaves.
 Yes, you can leave the spinach leaves out if that is going to cause lasagna tragedy in your house.
 You’re welcome.

 Repeat all those layers a couple of times, cover the skillet and let it all simmer for about 20 minutes.